ray-project/ray/doc/source/development.rst

 .. warning:: if you run ``python setup.py install``, files will be copied from the Ray directory to a directory of Python packages (``/lib/python3.6/site-packages/ray``).
 This means that changes you make to files in the Ray directory will not have any effect.

-Environment varaibles that influence this step
+Environment variables that influence this step
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 You can tweak the build with the following environment variables (in `setup.py`):